khoilyminh/Credit-based-Auction-Application/readme.md

     ```

 2. If you are using Windows OS, open the terminal (PowerShell, CMD, etc.) and then run the command:

     ```powershell
     .\run.ps1
     ```

+    If the problem **"cannot be loaded because running scripts is disabled on this system.
+For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170."** appear, please run the following commands:

+    -   Run this command with Administrator Powershell:

+    ```
+    Set-ExecutionPolicy RemoteSigned
+    ```

+    -   After you finish compiling and running the application, use this command to set to **strict** again:

+    ```
+    Set-ExecutionPolicy Restricted
+    ```

 3. If you are using MacOS or any Linux distribution, open the terminal and then run the command:
     ```bash
     ./run.sh